Antlia is a small, faint constellation located in the southern skies. Its name is an ancient Greek word for “the pump.”

 U Antliae is a red C-type carbon star, approximately 836 light years distant.
 It is classified as an irregular variable star.
 It has an apparent magnitude of 5.5 and its brightness varies by 1.6 magnitudes.

 AG Antliae (HD 89353) is notable for being a post-asymptotic giant branch star.
 Post-AGB stars are important sources of dust enrichment.
-AG Antliae has an apparent visual magnitude of 5.53 and is more than 2000 light years distant.
+AG Antliae has an apparent magnitude of 5.53 and is more than 2000 light years distant.

 DEEP SKY OBJECTS IN ANTLIA